Any UK changes to Northern Ireland Protocol could 'fundamentally undermine the functioning of the institutions of the peace process in Northern Ireland'

 It means there are checks on some goods entering Northern Ireland from Great Britain, but none between Northern Ireland and what is ultimately the EU.

+There's a fear that the row could see tariffs or quota restrictions.

-Last week, Salmon Scotland, the body for the million industry which last year sold £372 million worth of fresh fish to the EU, warned that a trade war could have a major impact on Britain’s export market.
+Last week, trade body Salmon Scotland warned that could have a major impact on Britain’s export market.
+Sales of salmon to the EU were worth a staggering £372 million last year.

 “There has been a lot of talk, a lot of threats, about what the EU will or won’t do.
 That is up to them,” Mr Kwarteng told the BBC’s Sunday Morning programme.